Cluster time measurement with CEPC calorimeter: A ToF reconstruction algorithm

 \section{A ToF reconstruction algorithm}

 Considering the non-Gaussian distribution and the later tail of the digitized shower time, a blind average of the hits brings many biases.
-We propose a universal shower time reconstruction algorithm exploiting a given quantiles from the projected hit times to estimate the shower time.
+We propose a universal shower time reconstruction algorithm based on a given quantile of the projected hit times.

-Starting with the collection of all digitized hit times of the cluster, we sort the times in ascending order and use the value of the $(R\cdot N_{\rm{hits}})$-th as the result, where $R$ is an ad hoc ratio and $N_{\rm{hits}}$ is the number of the shower hits.
+Starting with the collection of all digitized hit times of the cluster, we sort the times in ascending order and use the value of the $(R\cdot N_{\rm{hits}})$-th as a result, where $R$ is an ad hoc ratio and $N_{\rm{hits}}$ is the number of the shower hits.
 When $R < 0.5$, the result corresponds to the median of the fastest $2R\cdot N_{\rm{hits}}$ hit time.

-The single parameter $R$ should be optimized to achieve a reasonable time reconstruction.
-In the following section, we qualify the algorithm's performance in terms of bias and resolution and discuss their behavior under variations of $R$.
+The single parameter $R$ should be optimized for a reasonable time reconstruction.
+In the following section, we qualify the algorithm's performance in bias and resolution and discuss their behavior under variations of $R$.